Phate6660/crate-manager/README.md

 - Allow user to install specific crate version
 - Allow user to install missing external deps
   + Integrate with [`dep-organizer`](https://github.com/Phate6660/dep-organizer)?
-- Specify external deps of crates in a file, rather than hardcode (leads to code bloat)